Kaixiang/sre-ai/docs/workflows.md

       {{- end }}
 ```

-When you run `sre-ai agent run --json`, the CLI emits a `Result` object:
+When you run `sre-ai agent run --json`, the CLI emits a `Result` object, and `--text` prints concatenated string outputs (useful for piping drafts straight to files):

 ```json
 {